VCHSRobots/VisionSystem2018/Pre-Alpha Documentation.md

   - Object color (Two hex values representing the minimum and maximum expected color of the object.)
   - Number of sides
   - Sum of interior angles
-  - Solidity (Area of object as related to area of minimum enclosing circle.)
+  - Extent (Area of object divided by the area of the the minimum-sized rotated bounding box.)
   - Average central distance (The average distance of every moment in the object to the center of the min-enclosing circle)
   - [This](https://en.wikipedia.org/wiki/Generalised_Hough_transform) and [this](https://en.wikipedia.org/wiki/Invariant_(physics)) look useful.
   - [This](https://en.wikipedia.org/wiki/Convolutional_neural_network) and [this](https://www.tensorflow.org/) might be of use.